erditacPHBS/2016.M3.TQF-ML.Keyword.Clustering/README.md

 P.S.
 The websites I choose are diversified in terms of the topics they cover.
 For example I chose sports, political, fashion, cooking, hobbies news sites so that I can have more and more different keywords.

+### Important Note:
+There is a seperate .MD file in each folder.
+So if you want to read the methodology please go to "/development&code/"